jimmy-landry/HA-Mobile-Dashboard-Config/README.md

 - Delete any existing lines and then paste in the YAML file that you copied earlier.
 There should be ~5100 lines.
 - Save the file and exit the raw config editor.

+From here, you should be able to begin clicking through each of the cards and replacing my entities with yours.

 ## DON'T OPEN AN ISSUE UNTIL YOU READ THIS!!!
 **MY HOME ASSISTANT ENTITIES ARE NOT THE SAME AS YOUR HOME ASSISTANT ENTITIES.** This means that you'll be seeing a bunch of errors with stuff like "Entity not found" and "ButtonCardJSTError" on pretty much every card.
 But don't panic.
 Edit each of the cards and replace each of my entities with your entities, or delete the card entirely if you don't want it.
 Even better, feel free to modify any of the cards to your liking.
 I made all the YAML available to you for a reason.

-If you've tried basic troubleshooting and are still seeing errors and don't know what they mean, _then_ feel free to drop a comment on YT or open an issue.
+If you've tried basic troubleshooting and are still seeing errors and don't know what they mean, _then_ feel free to drop a comment on YouTube or open an issue.
 I'll be more than happy to help you out.

-## Before you ask...
-**Why did I not remove all my entities and put null values for each of them?**